Heaven and Nature

 We plan to distribute the papers on 26 October, and on 7 November up to 40 participants will take part in the virtual conference by Zoom.
 The start time is to be 13.00 GMT which is 14.00 in Paris, 8.00 in New York, 05.00 in California, 21.00 in Beijing and midnight in Sydney.
-The duration will depend on the number of papers and amount of discussion.
+Six half-hour slots will follow the order in the summary referenced above on this page.
+The duration will depend on the amount of discussion.
 There will be two sessions separated by a break, and we’ll finish by 18.00.

-We wish to strike a balance between UK and international participants, meaning that it’s possible that not all who apply to give a paper, or who apply by 20 October to discuss the papers with others, will obtain registration.
+We wish to strike a balance between UK and international participants, meaning that it’s possible that not all who apply by 20 October to discuss the papers with others, will obtain registration.
 Current CLSG members will be given priority.

 Dr Roger Kojeckż

 The Christian Literary Studies Group in association with the Universities and Colleges Christian Fellowship